cu-library/alma-api-toolkit/README.md

 ## Usage Notes

 Sets processed by these subcommands must be itemized and made public.

+Subcommands output a CSV report on stdout and a series of log message and progress bars on stderr.
+You can output the CSV to a file in bash using the `>` operator.

 To remove items from a work order, first cancel requests on those items, then scan them in.